 Land use planning goes hand in hand with protecting Yukon’s wilderness.
 It’s how most future protected areas in the territory will be created.
 Every plan is an opportunity to set aside wild spaces where wildlife can roam and people can connect with the land.

-As the Yukon’s voice for wilderness, CPAWS wants to ensure that land use planning is informed by science and that ecological values are reflected in the process.
-Land use planning must account for the clean air, water and habitat that wilderness ensures for Yukoners, and it should be recognize the role of protected areas in conserving our diverse animal and plant life, as well as providing options for future generations.
+As Yukon’s voice for wilderness, CPAWS wants to ensure that land use planning reflects ecological and cultural values, is informed by Indigenous and scientific knowledge, and protects important wild spaces.
+Planning must account for the clean air, water and habitat that wilderness secures for Yukoners, and the options that protected areas provide for future generations.